 Today’s Cubs Birthdays (August 12)

 Hurst was a feared slugger in his day, leading the league in RBI, and slugging more than 100 homers.
 Unfortunately, his day was before he came to Chicago.
-Those gaudy stats were accumulated in Philadelphia, in a ballpark that was a bandbox for left handed hitters.
+Those gaudy stats were accumulated in Philadelphia, in a ballpark that was a bandbox for left-handed hitters.
 To get Hurst, the Cubs gave up their own young slugging first baseman, Dolph Camilli.
-Camilli became and all-star and an MVP.
+Camilli became an All-Star and an MVP.
 Hurst hit three homers in a Cubs uniform and was out of the game the following year.
 The trade remains among the most lopsided trades in Cubs history…and that’s saying something.
 (Photo: 1934 Goudy Baseball Card)

 Clement was an excellent starting pitcher during his three years as a Cub.
 He inspired a fan craze with his soul patch tuft of hair, and people began to wear fake ones on the days he started.
-In 2003 he was a 14 game winner.
-Unfortunately for Cub fans, he wasn’t used in Game 7 of the NLCS against the Marlins.
-Manager Dusty Baker opted to go with bad relievers like Dave Veres instead of the fully rested and ready to go Clement, because he was saving Matt for a World Series game that never happened.
+In 2003 he was a 14-game winner.
+Unfortunately for Cubs fans, he wasn’t used in Game 7 of the NLCS against the Marlins.
+Manager Dusty Baker opted to go with bad relievers like Dave Veres instead of the fully rested and ready-to-go Clement, because he was saving Matt for a World Series game that never happened.

 Pavlas was a 28-year-old rookie when he joined the Cubs in 1990.
-The 6’7″ righthander pitched out of the bullpen in 14 games for the Cubs over two seasons, and did a respectable job.
+The 6’7″ right-hander pitched out of the bullpen in 14 games for the Cubs over two seasons, and did a respectable job.
 It was a nice reward for his very long (15 years) minor league career.
 He later also pitched briefly for the Yankees, and even spent a short stint in Japan.

 Burton was an outfielder for the Cubs and had a few decent years filled with clutch hits and homers.
 The problem with Ellis is that he couldn’t put the bat on the ball consistently enough.
 His career average was a woeful .216.
 His teammates called him Bones.